Logo preload

 Fulcrum for Data Collection: Part I – Companies

 While at Fulcrum we often talk about inspections, what about the clients who use software not strictly for inspections, but for collecting field data?
 In the next few weeks we’ll be sharing some examples of clients whose use case doesn’t fit the mold of field inspections, and how they use Fulcrum to collect richer, more comprehensive data in less time and with fewer resources.
-For Part 1, we have corporate organizations that use Fulcrum to perform data collection functions in their important work around the world.
+For Part 1, we have corporate organizations that use Fulcrum to perform real-time data collection software functions in their important work around the world.

 Thanksgiving Safety (or, it’s all fun and games until someone burns the house down)